Rajarshi-B/CRYPTeX-vF/README.md

     Summary:VigenWrap(n_shift(b85(AES256_SHA2_512/256(Plain-XOR-hKey_sha3_512))+Parameters)) = Vigen_ENC_OUT_ -> Option-2(Radio Button)

- Binary File mode takes the bytes from a binary/compiled file and performs operations for Vigenere Wrapper.
+ Binary File mode takes the bytes from a binary file, encodes the bytes in base85 and performs operations till (10).

 >All steps are symmetric and reversible.